 Source: Coach University

-I once heard a quote (source unknown): “Forgiveness is giving love when there’s no reason to.”
-Another saying is: “You can’t give what you don’t have.”
-I couldn’t give the gift of forgiveness unless I first forgave myself.
+I once heard: “Forgiveness is giving love when there’s no reason to.”
+And, “You can’t give what you don’t have.”
+I needed to forgive myself first.

-That same day I wrote my now-former husband (I never use the words “ex-husband” – former is a lot kinder) the following letter.
-It expressed my true feelings and brought closure to the relationship:
+That same day I wrote my now-former husband (I never use the words “ex-husband” – former is kinder) a letter to bring closure:

-The experiences in our marriage taught me so much about me; things I didn’t like, once I faced the truth.
-I could see patterns that were destructive to me and to you and I made it my highest goal to look into my soul to “re-wire” who I was.
-Even though I believe we are all works-in-progress, I have come a long way.
-I truly believe the best gift we can give to our child – and the world, for that matter – is our own personal development.
+Our marriage taught me a lot about myself.
+I saw destructive patterns and made it my goal to “re-wire” who I was.
+We’re all works-in-progress, but I’ve come along way.
+The best gift we can give our child — and the world — is our own personal development.

 Thank you for being a great dad.
-I wish you a great life and look forward to supporting you to be the best dad and former husband you can be.
+I wish you a great life and look forward to supporting you as the best dad and former husband you can be.
 God bless you!”

 Love, Cindy